estebancarlin/ProjetCpp/README.md

 This project is a **Library Management System** developed in C++.
 It provides an object-oriented simulation of a library containing different types of books (novels, poetry collections, plays, albums, comics, etc.) and the associated functionalities to manage them.
 Users (referred to as *Adherents*) can borrow and return books, and the system handles internal data structures for organizing and searching through these items.

+The members of this project were : DJERIDI Rania, AMIRI Afek, AMAKRANE Ghada and CARLIN Esteban.
 The project was developed as part of a coursework at Ecole Centrale Marseille.
 The content is mostly in french.

 ---